-The coils need to be covered by a stainless steel protection sheet before being collared (see Fig.99).
-This sheet will be likely in electrical contact with the collars and will allow some eddy currents in the z-directions.
+The coils need to be covered by a stainless steel protection sheet before being collared (see Fig.118).
+This sheet is likely in electrical contact with the collars and allows some eddy currents in the z-directions.
 Assuming a total thickness for the sheet of 0.4 mm and considering the presence of the shim 1 mm thick between the large side of the 34th conductor and the collar, the total losses per unit length can be evaluated in 0.48 W/m.
 Fortunately most part of this loss is localized in the low-field blocks, whereas the loss dissipated by each 1 mm thick shim (in contact with the peak-field conductor) is only about 0.005 W/m.